1998 Regular Session

-NOW, THEREFORE, BE IT RESOLVED BY THE HOUSE OF REPRESENTATIVES OF THE STATE OF MISSISSIPPI, THE SENATE CONCURRING THEREIN, That we do hereby commend Mrs. Sheriel Faye Walker-Perkins for making history by being elected the first African American and first female Mayor of Greenwood, Mississippi.
+NOW, THEREFORE, BE IT RESOLVED BY THE HOUSE OF REPRESENTATIVES OF THE STATE OF MISSISSIPPI, THE SENATE CONCURRING THEREIN, That we commend Sonya Renee Tharp for her many outstanding accomplishments and congratulate her on being crowned Ms. Wheelchair Mississippi.

-BE IT FURTHER RESOLVED, That copies of this resolution be furnished to Mrs. Sheriel Walker-Perkins and to the members of the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That copies of this resolution be furnished to Sonya Renee Tharp and members of the Capitol Press Corps.